 Building homes with energy efficiency in mind has become a top priority for developers and builders in the metro Atlanta new home market.

-Examples of ways to make a home more energy efficient include installing double-pained windows or appliances that are Energy Star certified, which is a U.S. Environmental Protection Agency voluntary program that helps businesses and individuals save money and protect the climate through superior energy efficiency.
+Examples of ways to make a home more energy efficient include installing double-pane windows or appliances that are Energy Star certified, which is a U.S. Environmental Protection Agency voluntary program that helps businesses and individuals save money and protect the climate through superior energy efficiency.
 Both means of using less energy help reduce energy bills, as well as the amount of greenhouse gases going into the atmosphere.

-Top 10 Ways to Save Energy
+Top 10 Ways to Save:

-5. Upgrade attic insulation to a minimum of R-38 (12-14 inches).
+- Upgrade attic insulation to a minimum of R-38 (12-14 inches).
 If you’re having a new roof installed, consider adding Energy Star-certified shingles.

-6. Switch to CFLs and LEDs.
+- Switch to CFLs and LEDs.
 CFLs use up to 75 percent less energy than incandescent bulbs and can last up to 10 times longer.
 On average, LEDs last up to 25 times longer than incandescent bulbs.

 Source: SCANA Energy